 The Physical Effects of Drinking Pu'er Ripe Tea

-The physical effects we discuss here do not refer to concepts like tea or tea resonance, but rather the impact on one's body after drinking tea.
+The physical effects we discuss here do not refer to concepts like tea Qi or tea resonance, but rather the impact on one's body after Drinking Tea.
 Although ripe tea lacks the natural transformation process of raw tea, artificial fermentation gives Pu'er tea broader appeal.
 As people age, health and wellness gradually overshadow the desire for strong flavors.
 A cup of ripe tea's warmth is far better for health than the stimulation of a fresh raw tea for most people.
 For many, the stimulation caused by newly produced raw tea cannot be masked by a simple preference for drinking it.

 The Benefits of Drinking Pu'er Ripe Tea

-The primary active components in ripe Pu'er tea (and naturally fermented raw tea) include theaflavins (TR), thearubigins (TF), theabrownins (TB), gallic acid, and vitamin C. During the fermentation process, large molecular polysaccharides are converted into new soluble monosaccharides and oligosaccharides due to the action of microorganisms.
+The primary active components in ripe Pu'er tea (and naturally fermented raw tea) include theaflavins (TR), thearubigins (TF), theabrownins (TB), gallic acid, and Vitamin C. During the fermentation process, large molecular polysaccharides are converted into new soluble monosaccharides and oligosaccharides due to the action of microorganisms.
 Vitamin C levels increase significantly during fermentation.
 These substances play a crucial role in enhancing the function of the human immune system.

 The fermentation process ensures that the flavonoids in Pu'er tea are present as flavonoid glycosides, which have a similar effect to vitamin P, an important substance for preventing vascular hardening.